appacademy/curriculum-whiteboarding/schedule/questions/w2/w2a.md

 This question has a wide variety of potential answers.

-Some benefits of dynamic languages:
+Benefits of dynamic languages:

 * Allows for execution of code at compile time
 * Potentially more abstraction and less code
 * Dynamic typing allows for flexibility

-Some drawbacks of dynamic languages:
+Drawbacks of dynamic languages:

 * Dynamic typing means that errors are often encountered at run time
 * Run time evaluation decreases execution speed

-Some benefits of reflection:
+Benefits of reflection:

 * It allows for much of metaprogramming
 * Create custom methods on the fly

-Some drawback of reflection:
+Drawbacks of reflection:

 * Code can be very confusing/hard to reason about

-Some benefits of object-oriented programming:
+Benefits of object-oriented programming:

 * Inheritance lends itself to easy reusability of code
 * Encapsulation offers a system for organization of code